🇹🇩

 Is it safe to travel to Chad?

-Do I need a visa for Chad?
+Do I need a visa to visit Chad?

-What languages are spoken in Chad?
+What languages will I need in Chad?

 Ready for Chad?